 You can now control the Live Check usage within your developer teams by adding API keys for each developer.
-This helps you get visibility and control over the access to Live Check functionality, and you can monitor its usage.
+This helps you get visibility and control over the access to Live Check functionality, and you can monitor its usage across instance developers.

 This is a Quality Clouds admin action, available for admin users only.